SagaConsultingGroup/DIC/README.md

 - Using the [Composer autoload functionality](https://getcomposer.org/doc/01-basic-usage.md#autoloading "Composer autoload functionality")
 - Using the [xautoload](https://www.drupal.org/project/xautoload "xautoload") Drupal module

-## Submodules
-### DIC - Composer Manager (experimental!)
-By default, the DIC module expects you to handle composer integration yourself.
-If you want to rely on the [Composer Manager](https://www.drupal.org/project/composer_manager "Composer Manager") module for this task, you can enable this module to help you with this.
-You can for example configure extra requirements, repositories... that will be added to the generated composer.json.

-### DIC - Example Module
-This module provides an easy to understand example of how the DIC module can be used in your own custom modules.

 ## Sponsors
 This module is sponsored by [Saga Consulting Group](http://www.saga.be "Saga Consulting Group").